 Michael joined Watsi on August 2nd, 2013.
-Four years ago, Michael became the 1404th member to automatically support a new Watsi patient every month.
-Since then, 4,422 more people have become monthly donors!
-Michael's most recent donation traveled 8,500 miles to support Lilian, a first grader from Kenya, to fund clubfoot treatment.
+Five years ago, Michael became the 1404th member to automatically support a new Watsi patient every month.
+Since then, 4,542 more people have become monthly donors!
+Michael's most recent donation traveled 8,600 miles to support Htun, 15-year-old student from Thailand, to fund mobility restoring wrist surgery.

 Lilian is a 7-year-old child from Kenya and is the 2nd born in a family of 3 children.
 She is a grade 1 pupil at Consolata Primary School and likes reading and playing with her friends both at school and home.
 Her family hails from Kevote Village in Embu County.
 Lilian's father is a farmer while her mother is a housewife.
 Lilian has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Lilian traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on April 30th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Lilian's clubfoot repair.
 After treatment, she will be able to walk easily.
 “I am pleading for support for my daughter to undergo surgery and continue with her life like other children,” Lilian’s father shared with us.